-If you’re the insured on a life insurance policy and die within the first two years of the issue date, the insurance carrier has the right to contest your claim.
+If you're the insured on a life insurance policy and die within the first two years of the issue date, the insurance company may have the right to contest or even deny your claim.

-If the misrepresenation is “material”, meaning that had they known about it at the time of underwriting, they would not have offered you insurance, then they can deny the claim.
+If the misrepresenation is "material", meaning that had they known about it at the time of underwriting, they may not have offered you insurance, then in some cases, they can deny the claim.

 Example of Material Misrepresentation

 During the carrier’s investigation, they’ll look for things you concealed from them on the application.
-Common facts people hide the truth about is their medical history, their occupation, smoking, and hazardous activities such as SCUBA diving or rock climbing.
+Common facts people hide the truth about are:

 A carrier’s investigation may include requests for medical records, an autopsy report, and a statement from the agent.
 They may also question the deceased’s friends and family members.